Jewellery Value

 ResaleRealisable value (what you'd actually get if selling)Pre-sale research, divorce settlements

 Insurance values are typically 30–50% higher than probate values for the same item.
 Always make sure your valuation states the correct basis of value for your needs.
+For a full comparison, see our insurance vs probate vs resale valuations guide.

 Do I Need Specialist Jewellery Insurance?